 The hook is a broad background/skill/interest chosen by the player.
 It can be anything, but it's designed to round out the character with personality, interests, or hobbies.
 For example, a player might choose “...who enjoys hard liquor” or “... who has a taste for romance” or even “...who collects insects as a hobby”.

 The hook works as a broad skill.
-Any time you make an attribute check, you can use the descriptor to gain a +1d6 bonus, but only if you are not using a skill already.
+Any time you make an attribute check, you can use the descriptor to make the dice pool explode.
 The GM should be generous in allowing this; the hook should provide a frequent reminder of a character's background.

 What you can't do with the hook is gain a combat bonus to attack or damage.
 Hooks like “...who enjoys target shooting” or “... who likes boxing” can sometimes be slipped in by players as sneaky combat bonuses, but sadly they do not work like that.
 The boxing hook might help recall a past champion or identify a winner's belt, but it won't assist a character in throwing a punch.